nsolanki0/muc1-kmer-diagnostics/data_generation/README.md

 ## Computational environment

-The data-generation workflows were developed and executed in a Linux-based, SLURM-managed computing environment.
+The data-generation components were developed and executed in a Linux-based, SLURM-managed computing environment.

-Several workflows use SLURM job arrays to process multiple samples in parallel.
+Several components use SLURM job arrays to process multiple samples in parallel.
 Bash scripts may act as wrappers around Python programs or external tools and may contain SLURM configuration required for batch execution.

 Software environments and external tool requirements are documented in [`../environment/README.md`](../environment/README.md).

 ## Outputs

-The main output of the data-generation workflow is a set of processed simulated sequencing reads representing the generated _MUC1_ samples.
+The main output of the data-generation process is a set of processed simulated sequencing reads representing the generated _MUC1_ samples.

-These processed reads are subsequently used for:
+These processed reads are subsequently used for two downstream analysis branches:

-1. **k-mer feature generation**, using the workflow in [`../feature_generation/`](../feature_generation/); and
+1. **k-mer feature generation**, using the script in [`../feature_generation/`](../feature_generation/), producing the k-mer count tables used by the machine-learning analyses; and
-2. **VNtyper2 baseline analysis**, using the workflow in [`../analysis/baseline/`](../analysis/baseline/).
+2. **VNtyper2 baseline analysis**, using the workflow in [`../analysis/baseline/`](../analysis/baseline/), which operates directly on the processed sequencing reads.

+When the Snakemake workflow is used, the processed reads are automatically passed to the subsequent k-mer feature-generation steps.
+The complete automated pipeline from reference preparation through k-mer counting is documented in [`../workflow/README.md`](../workflow/README.md).

 Generated sequencing data and intermediate files are not stored in the repository.